 How Much?
 Ticket prices vary depending on event.

-Tickets for a stage performance at the Hong Kong Cultural Centre for example range from HK 100- HK 350.
+Tickets for a stage performance at the Xiqu Center for example range from HK180 - HK480, at the Hong Kong Cultural Centre from HK 100- HK 350.

 Water Play Street Summer Party a Pixar Extravaganza!

 This summer, Hong Kong Disneyland will create a big splash of fun with the returning Pixar-themed "Water Play Street Party" joined by our favourite Disney Pixar stars...

 Who will we find soaking up the cool, water-filled streets this summer?
 Likely our Toy Story friends, Woody, Jessie, Buzz, Slinky, Mr. Potato Head, Rex, Bullseye... also Mr. and Mrs. Incredible from The Incredibles are set to make an appearance...

 When?
 June 26 - September 1, 2019

 Where?
 Throughout Main Street USA at Hong Kong Disneyland How Much?
 Disney Street Summer Party activities are free with Park Admission.

 Remember you can buy discount tickets online at Klook.com: